DRM and root kit

 So Hawk-Eye would appear to be doomed, now that Sony has its mits on it.

 A programme to test the use of goal-line technology in football has been extended by a year, after none of the ten systems trialled last month met the criteria set by Fifa.
 The systems were presented to the International Football Association Board last week at its annual meeting to review the sport's laws.
-But while snoods were …
+But while snoods …

 Interesting that FIFA can state that all 10 systems failed when they (according to hawkeye at least) dont specify enough details to make a call about what constitutes a success or a failure.